Types and Application of Position Sensors

 2) Working Principle

-When the blocking part on the signal panel rotates between the LED and the phototransistor, the light from the LED cannot emit on the phototransistor.
-At this time, the phototransistor is turned off and its collector outputs a high level (4.8-5.2V).
+When an opaque section of the signal disc blocks the light path between the LED and phototransistor, the phototransistor switches off, and its collector outputs a high voltage level (4.8-5.2V).

 (2) Magnetic Inductive Crankshaft and Camshaft Position Sensors